TNT670/Texas-hold-em/README.md

 4. Add the ability to input your name
 5. Find and add images to represent increasingly larger piles of chips
 6. Add a game over screen for when you win or lose
+7. Additional customization options
-7. Add the ability for multiple people to play in one table (ambitious, but totally doable!)
+8. Add the ability for multiple people to play in one table (ambitious, but totally doable!)
-8. Squash any bugs that may come about
+9. Squash any bugs that may come about

 ## Dependencies required